InderpreetMetla/popt/nlp/ipopt/README.txt

 The mex files for IPOPT are required to be placed within this folder.
-Create a folder within this directory called /ipopt that contains all of the mex files.

 It is highly recommended that the user obtain pre-compiled IPOPT mex files to interface with MATLAB.
 These are available from: